Then Sindhudhe Vaanam

-Then Sindhudhe Vaanam is a 1975 Indian Tamil-language film starring Sivakumar and Kamal Haasan.
-The film was directed by Ra.
-Sankaran and produced by V. C. Ganesan.
+Then Sindhudhe Vaanam is a 1975 Indian Tamil-language film directed by Ra.
+Sankaran, starring Sivakumar and Kamal Haasan.
 It is a remake of the 1973 Malayalam film Ladies Hostel.
 The film was released on 11 April 1975, in the week of Puthandu.

+Production

+The film began production in October 1974.
+It is the second film produced by Sudarsan Enterprises after Onne Onnu Kanne Kannu (1974), made by the same director, Ra.
+Sankaran.
+Kamal Haasan worked as dance choreographer in the song "Yezhuthatha Paadal".

 Soundtrack

 The music was composed by V. Kumar and lyrics were written by Vaali.
 Ilaiyaraaja worked as a session guitarist in the song "Unnidam Mayangugiren".
-Kamal Haasan worked as choreographer in the song 'Yezhuthatha Paadal'.